getrudeHarriet/bootstrap-projects/README.md

 # bootstrap-projects
-learning by project
+learning by project;
-project1 is a landing page
+project1 is a landing page;
-project2 is an online forum
+project2 is an online forum;